-Line 55.
-Although the amount on line 55 is an exclusion from income and not a deduction, include it on the "Other deductions" or "Other expenses" line of your tax return.
+Line 52.
+Although the amount on line 52 is an exclusion from income and not a deduction, include it on the "Other deductions" or "Other expenses" line of your tax return or schedule.
 If you are filing Schedule C (Form 1040), enter "Extraterritorial income exclusion from Form 8873" on a line in Part V of Schedule C. For filers of Form 1120, include the amount on Form 1120, page 1, line 26.
-If you are filing multiple Forms 8873, combine all amounts from lines 55 and include the sum on the applicable line of your tax return.

 Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
-We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
+We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of